eclipse-ecal/ecal-mqtt-bridge/README.md

-# MQTT2eCAL
+# eCAL <-> MQTT Bridge
-A generic gateway for MQTT to / from eCAL
+A generic transparent bridge between eCAL and MQTT.

 ## Principle
-MQTT2eCAL provides a functionality to bridge between eCAL and MQTT in bidirectional.
-This fully configurable gateway is able to manage the message transmission from eCAL to MQTT and vice versa using a yaml configuration file.
+ecal-mqtt-bridge provides a functionality to bidirectionally bridge between eCAL and MQTT.
+This fully configurable bridge is able to manage the message transmission from eCAL to MQTT and vice versa using a yaml configuration file.

 There are 3 types of messages that can be routed:
 *  message that contains the payload that needs to be shifted